shi510/dml-tf/README.md

 | Optimizer         | Adam@1e-4   | Adam@1e-4   |
 * Linear Eval.
 Acc. = Freeze trained network and then attach one fully connected layer at the end of the network.

+## Issues
+- SOP dataset does not converges, I'm trying to figure it out.

 ## TODO LIST